Idlewild (film): Plot

-Roosters's wife Zora grows tired of his cheating and moves with their children to her mother's house.
+Rooster's wife Zora grows tired of his cheating and moves with their children to her mother's house.
 Angel gets a record deal in Chicago and asks Percival to go with her, but he reluctantly declines, as he feels obligated to his father.
 When Angel finds out that Percival knows who she really is, she pledges her love to him and persuades him to go to Chicago.

 Rooster devises a plan to buy liquor from bootlegger GW and his partner.
 One day, as Rooster is making his rounds to pick up hooch from GW, he sees a car on the road that seems to be stuck.
 He approaches the car and sees an old woman, Mother Hopkins, and her grandchildren.
 Rooster gives them all the money he has, and Mother Hopkins tells Rooster that he is an angel, giving him a bible before he leaves.
 Rooster walks into the abandoned house of the two bootleggers and sees that Trumpy's henchmen have beaten up GW and killed his partner.

 Rooster is caught and brought to Trumpy, and GW is shot to death.
 During a fight between Rooster and Trumpy's henchmen, a shot at Rooster is blocked by the bible in his jacket.
 After Rooster escapes, Trumpy follows him to the club, where Angel and Percival have also decided to stop before going to Chicago.
 Rooster and Trumpy fight and, just as he is about to shoot Rooster, Percival shoots and kills Trumpy.
 Percival then notices that Angel has been shot and runs to her aid, though she dies shortly afterward.

 A grieving Percival prepares Angel for her burial, dressing her in a wedding gown and slipping a ring on her finger.
 Afterward, he attempts to commit suicide by hanging himself in his room, but is interrupted when Rooster rings the doorbell.
 Percival is consoled and gives Angel's Chicago bound-ticket to Rooster, who reunites with his wife and children.
 Percival then begins to make records and tour in clubs throughout America, to great success.